mehedi-exx/Zovatu/README.md

-# G9Tool
+# Zovatu
-**G9Tool** is a responsive, mobile-friendly HTML code generator tool specially designed for **Blogger** e-commerce users.
+**Zovatu** is a responsive, mobile-friendly HTML code generator tool specially designed for **Blogger** e-commerce users.
 It allows you to create professional product post code with WhatsApp ordering support in seconds.

 ---